ReignBit/kat-api-v2/README.md

 ```
 ---
 ### URL Parameters
+> NOTE: Do be careful and ensure any greedy routes are at the end of the list, otherwise valid routes could be eaten by the greedy endpoint!
 To use url parameters, create a new endpoint with the regex of the parameter you wish to target.
 For example, to catch a 5-digit integer you can use:
 ```php
 public static $endpoints = array(